SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Price Computation:

 \subsection{Efficient Demand Queries}

-Implemented naively, \Tat{}'s demand queries would consist of a loop over every open exchange offer.
-This is impossibly expensive, even if this loop is massively parallelized.
+Implemented na\"\i vely, \Tat{}'s demand queries would consist of a loop over every open exchange offer.
+This is impossibly expensive, even if the loop is massively parallelized.
 Concretely, one invocation of \Tat{} can require many thousands of demand queries.
 Every demand query therefore must return results in at most a few hundred microseconds.

-This naive loop appears to be required for the (more general) problem instances studied in the theoretical literature.
-However, all of the offers in \SPEEDEX{} are traditional limit orders, that sell one asset in exchange for one other asset at some limit price.
+This na\"\i ve loop appears to be required for the (more general) problem instances studied in the theoretical literature.
+However, all of the offers in \SPEEDEX{} are traditional limit orders that sell one asset in exchange for one other asset at some limit price.
 An offer with a lower limit price always trades if an offer with a higher limit price trades.
 Therefore, \SPEEDEX{} groups offers by asset pair and sorts offers by their limit prices.
-We drive the marginal cost of this sorting to near 0 by using an offer's limit price as the leading bits (in big-endian) of the keys in our Merkle tries (\S\ref{sec:fastsorting}).
+We drive the marginal cost of this sorting to near zero by using an offer's limit price as the leading bits (in big-endian) of the keys in our Merkle tries (\S\ref{sec:fastsorting}).

 \SPEEDEX{} can therefore compute a demand query with a sequence of binary searches (\S \ref{sec:tatpreprocessing}).
 Individual binary searches can run on separate CPU cores.
 The number of open offers (say, $M$) on an exchange is vastly higher than the number of assets traded (say, $N$).
 Our experiments in \S \ref{sec:scalable} trade $N=50$ assets with $M=$ tens of millions of open offers; the complexity reduction from $O(M)$ to $O(N^2\lg(M))$ is crucial.